ozgurtaylan/binomial-heap-search-engine/README.md

 ### How it Works ?

-There are 42 documents in "DataStrcutersProject\documents".
+There are 42 documents in "DataStrcutersProject\files".

 In this documents there are some comments about technological devices and brands.